Online Journalism Blog

 A web presence without a website?

-Charlotte Dunckley is a final year journalism degree students who has already launched a fanzine and is in the process of turning it into a commercially viable magazine – Things.
+Sarah* is a final year journalism degree student who has already launched a fanzine and is in the process of turning it into a commercially viable magazine.

 She recently popped in for an ad hoc tutorial and I asked her about her web strategy.